-If we enter into clinical trials, the results from preclinical studies or early clinical trials of a product candidate may not predict the results that will be obtained in subsequent subjects or in subsequent clinical trials of that product candidate or any other product candidate.
+The results from preclinical studies or early clinical trials of a product candidate may not predict the results that will be obtained in subsequent subjects or in subsequent clinical trials of that product candidate or any other product candidate.
 The design of a clinical trial can determine whether its results will support approval of a product candidate and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
-We have no experience in designing clinical trials and we may be unable to design and execute a clinical trial to support regulatory approval of our product candidates.
+Although we have assembled a team of employees with experience designing clinical trials and obtaining regulatory approval to market therapeutics in neurology and in rare diseases, we have limited experience as a company in designing clinical trials for oligonucleotide therapeutics and we may be unable to design and execute appropriate clinical trials to support regulatory approval of our product candidates.
 In addition, preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Product candidates that seemingly perform satisfactorily in preclinical studies may nonetheless fail to obtain regulatory approval.
 There is a high failure rate for drugs proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, and any such setbacks in our clinical development could negatively affect our business and operating results.